 - Dissolve gelatin in 4 tbsp boiling water.

 - Whisk gelatin or agar into coconut milk mixture until well combined.

 - Grate unsweetened chocolate on top before serving, if desired.

-NOTE: Again, you can choose to leave out the gelatin or use agar instead for a vegan option.
+NOTE: Again, you can choose to leave out the gelatin or use agar instead for vegan fudgesicles.
 The gelatin will help prevent ice crystals from forming and assist in maintaining a creamy texture.
 If you find the popsicles are a bit hard after a few days in the freezer, let them sit out for 5-10 minutes before serving, if you can wait that long!

-For the molds, there are so many good ones out there, but the ones that I linked to have really good ratings on Amazon.
+When choosing molds for these sugar free fudgesicles, there are so many good ones out there, but the ones that I linked to have really good ratings on Amazon.